ylv-io/ylv-io/README.md

 I 👨‍💻 things on Ethereum & ❤️ DeFi.
-Cofounder at
-@BabylonFinance.
+Smart Contract Engineer at @BalancerLabs.
-Previously at
+Previously at @BabylonFinance, @OpenZeppelin.
-@OpenZeppelin.

 <!---
 ylv-io/ylv-io is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.